GillianTrethewey/100-days-of-code/log.md

 ### R1D14 Round 1 Day 14: January 20, 2020

-**Today's Progress**:  CSS on FreeCodeCamp, CSS on Skillcrush working with layouts, padding, margins
+**Today's Progress**:  CSS on FreeCodeCamp, CSS on Skillcrush working with floats

 **Thoughts** CSS variables and using variables for media queries - elegant method